 Work through the self-assessment exercises (SAQs) as you study, to make sure you understand the concepts we cover.

-Use the assessment form (downloadable on the right) to complete the reflective exercises at the end of each unit.
+Use the downloadable form on the right to complete the reflective exercises at the end of each unit.
 These enable you to think about how you might apply the course content to your own research.
-They also form the assessment if you choose to submit it at the end of the course.

 We hope you find the course both interesting and useful.
 Above all, please enjoy your studies!